 The latest oneworld lounge

-Mainly Miles has learned that oneworld passengers departing Changi will soon be even more spoiled for choice, with the opening of a dedicated Qatar Airways Premium lounge slated for early 2020.
+Mainly Miles has learned that oneworld passengers departing Changi will soon be even more spoiled for choice, with the opening of a dedicated Qatar Airways Premium lounge slated for

 That will bring the oneworld total to three dedicated Business Class lounges (BA, Qantas and Qatar) plus one First Class lounge option (Qantas) in Terminal 1 by next year.

 The new lounge will be located in a previously unused space near the C gates, next door to the Emirates lounge and opposite the Plaza Premium lounge we recently reviewed.

 While there’s no point heading there yet, once it does open you’ll find the lounge entrance on Level 3 of Changi Terminal 1’s transit area, one level above the departure concourse up the escalator adjacent to gate C1.